pwilmart/PAW_phospho/README.md

 ![Slide 5](images/Slide5.png)

-Where that leaves us is yet again no acceptable tool for a very common type of proteomics experiment.
+That leaves us yet again with no proper tool for a very common type of proteomics experiment.
 I did an original version of this Python script for Proteome Discoverer 1.4 back in 2015 when I could not find any appropriate tools for processing TMT-labeled phospho peptide data.
-Nine years later I am updating the PD 1.4 script for PD 3.1.
-It would sure be nice if the decades of bioinformatic/computational work in proteomics actually solved some basic problems.
+Nine years later I am updating the PD 1.4 script for PD 3.1 because I still do not see any appropriate tools for the job.
+It would sure be nice if the decades of bioinformatic/computational work in proteomics solved some of these basic problems...

 ---